cmer/ultimate_turbo_modal-rails/README.md

 ### `title`, default: `nil`

 Title to display in the modal header.
+Alternatively, you can set the title with a block.

 ### `header`, default: `true`